urbit/urbit/CONTRIBUTING.md

 Thank you for your interest in contributing to urbit.

+## Development practice

+You may have an identity on the live network, but doing all your development on the live network would be cumbersome and unnecessary.
+Standard practice in urbit development is to work on a fake `~zod`.
+A fake `~zod` will get its initial files from the `urb/zod/` directory rather than trying to sync them over the network, which is invaluable for working in Hoon.
+Also, a fake `~zod` or any fake urbit instances you start do not talk to the live network, but to a fake network that exists only on your computer.

+To start a fake `~zod`, the command is:

+    bin/urbit -c -F -I \~zod [pier directory]

+(Your shell may not require backslash escaping the `~`.)
+To resume one that was already created, just as on the live network, remove `-c` (but leave the rest of the options there). `-F` uses the fake network, and `-I` starts an "imperial" instance - that is, an 8-bit galaxy.

+## Kernel development

+Working on either C or non-kernel Hoon should not bring any surprises, but the Hoon kernel (anything under `urb/zod/arvo/`) is bootstrapped from `urbit.pill` in `urb/`, and must be manually recompiled if any changes are made.
+The command to manually recompile the kernel and install the new kernel is `|reset` in `dojo`.
+This rebuilds from the `arvo` directory in the `home` desk in `%clay`.
+Currently, `|reset` does not reload apps like `dojo` itself, which will still reference the old kernel.
+To force them to reload, make a trivial edit to their main source file (under the `ape` directory) in `%clay`.

+If you do any kernel development, be sure to read the section below about pills.

 ## Git practice

 Since we use the GitHub issue tracker, it is helpful to contribute via a